 Are You BIM Compliant?

-Construction projects involve multiple stakeholders, and multiple groups of tradesmen all carefully timed, planned and organised to arrive, carry out work and leave according to stringent plans.
-Arranging this jigsaw of tradesmen and their schedules is tough even for the most experienced project managers.
-The new BIM mandate is here to ease your operations.
+Construction projects involve multiple tradesmen all carefully timed, planned and organised to arrive, carry out work and leave according to stringent plans.
+And arranging this jigsaw of tradesmen is tough even for the most experienced project managers.

 What is the BIM Mandate?

-The adoption of the UK government’s BIM mandate has been a buzzword in the construction industry lately.
-But what is it and how can you make sure you comply?
+The BIM mandate has been a buzzword in the construction industry lately.
+But how can you comply?

 - Include BIM contractually